-We implemented a first-order masked Ascon permutation with a round-based architecture and with minimal latency (2 clock cycles per round, due to the latency of the HPC2 AND gadgets).
-The permutation operates on a 320-bit state and it is composed of the layers shown in Figure 4: the substitution layer consists in 64 5-bit S-boxes and the linear diffusion layer operates on 64-bit words.
-In the implementation, the non-linear part of the S-box (which is the Keccak S-box) is the only sequential logic, and the other layers (S-box output, Ascon diffusion layer, and S-box input) are all linear and implemented with combinational logic.
-The non-linear S-box layer is implemented as a two-stage pipeline that is fed with the randomness $(r_i){0 \le i < 320}$ .
-It outputs the shared state bits $(s_i){0 \le i < 320}$ (which are simply forwarded from its input) and the results of the AND gates denoted $(a_i){0 \le i < 320}$ .
+We implemented the masked Ascon permutation with a round-based architecture and with minimal latency (2 clock cycles per round, due to the latency of the HPC2 AND gadgets).
+The permutation operates on a 320-bit state that can be represented as binary matrix of dimension 5x64.
+Next, we use $b^{u,v} = b{0 \le 5v+u < 320}$ to depict the bit of the state located at the u-th row and the v-th column.6 The permutation is composed of the layers shown in Figure 5: the substitution layer consists in 64 parallel S-boxes (each operating on a single column) and the linear diffusion layer operates on the rows.
+As depicted in Figure 6 and Figure 7, the non-linear part of the S-box (which is the Keccak S-box) is the only sequential logic, and the other layers (S-box output, Ascon diffusion layer, and S-box input) are all linear and implemented with combinational logic.
+The non-linear S-box layer is implemented as a two-stage pipeline that is fed with the fresh masks $r{i,0 \le i < 320}$.
+It outputs the sharing of the state bits $s{i,0 \le i < 320}$ (which are simply a forwarding of its input) and the results of the AND gates denoted $a{i,0\leq i\leq 320}$.
+The others layers combined together form a purely combinational XOR network producing the sharing for the bits $s'{i,0 \le i \le 320}$ that are then forwarded back to the input of the substitution layer.
+The values of the fresh masks r_i are obtained by applying 320 times the update function of the instantiated n-bit LFSR and can thus directly be expressed as a linear combination of the previous LFSR state bits denoted $l{r,0\leq r\leq n}$.